-Comment Summary Response Highway would have a negative impact on the residential neighborhood to the southwest, which will be very close to the station and will have already been impacted by the 24th Street Widening Project.
-Fewer residential displacements: The F-B LGA would result in approximately 298 fewer residential unit displacements than the May 2014 Project, which amounts to 944 fewer residents being displaced. • Avoid displacement of residents from communities where there is insufficient replacement housing: Under the May 2014 Project, residents displaced from the community of Crome would need to seek replacement housing in surrounding communities, as there is not existing housing stock within the community to accommodate displaced residents.
-In contrast, the F-B LGA would not have impacts on the community of Crome.
-Avoid division of existing neighborhoods and communities: The May 2014 Project would traverse residential areas in the Northwest District of Bakersfield, thereby creating a permanent division in an existing and established neighborhood, and it would displace approximately one-third of the homes and the only church in the community of Crome.
-The F-B LGA, however, would follow existing and long-established highway and railroad corridors through the urban areas and would not pass through established neighborhoods or the community of Crome.
-For a detailed discussion of long-term neighborhood impacts of the F-B LGA, refer to Sections 5.1.1, Property Displacements and Relocations, and 5.1.2, Disruption or Division of Existing Communities - Operation Impacts, of the Fresno to Bakersfield Section Supplemental Community Impact Assessment (2017).
+residents.
+In contrast, the F-B LGA would not impact the community of Crome.

+Avoid division of existing neighborhoods and communities: The May 2014 Project would traverse residential areas in the Northwest District of Bakersfield, thereby creating a permanent division in an existing and established neighborhood, and would displace approximately one-third of the homes and the only church in the community of Crome.
+The F-B LGA, however, would follow existing and long-established highway and railroad corridors through the urban areas, and would not pass through established neighborhoods or the community of Crome.

+For a detailed discussion of long-term neighborhood impacts of the F-B LGA, refer to sections 5.1.1, Property Displacements and Relocations, and 5.1.2, Disruption or Division of Existing Communities - Operation Impacts, of the Fresno to Bakersfield Section Supplemental Community Impact Assessment (2017).

 With the F-B LGA, the Westchester residential neighborhood southwest of the F Street Station would experience short-term construction nuisance effects, including dust from grading and other earthwork, construction noise, and visual effects.
-Although construction of the HSR project would affect individuals or individual property owners, these impacts would be temporary 1 and would be mitigated to a less than significant level, as described in Sections 3.3, Air Quality and Global Climate Change, 3.4, Noise and Vibration, and 3.16, Aesthetics and Visual Quality, of the Draft Supplemental EIR/EIS.
-2 Over the long-term, the properties in this neighborhood would not be displaced and residents would be able to remain in their homes.
-Properties in proximity to the station may experience nuisance effects such as operational noise and vibration and aesthetic effects.
-These impacts would be mitigated to the extent possible, as described in Sections 3.4, Noise and Vibration, and 3.16, Aesthetics and Visual Quality, of the Draft Supplemental EIR/EIS.
+Although construction of the HSR project would impact individuals or individual property owners, these impacts would be temporary1 and would be mitigated to a less-than-significant level, as described in Sections 3.3, Air Quality and Global Climate Change, 3.4, Noise and Vibration, and 3.16, Aesthetics and Visual Quality of the Draft Supplemental EIR/EIS.2

+Over the long-term, the properties in this neighborhood would not be displaced and residents would be able to remain in their homes.
+Properties in close proximity to the station may experience nuisance effects such as operational noise and vibration and aesthetic effects.
+These impacts would be mitigated to the extent possible, as described in Sections 3.4, Noise and Vibration, and 3.16, Aesthetics and Visual Quality of the Draft Supplemental EIR/EIS.

 The widening of 24th Street is a separate project that is not part of the F-B LGA.
-The 24th Street widening project is part of the future condition with or without the HSR project and may contribute cumulative impacts along with the F-B LGA.
+The 24th Street widening project is part of the future condition with or without the HSR project, and may contribute cumulative impacts along with the F-B LGA.
 The main cumulative contribution of the 24th Street widening project is the division of the residential neighborhoods along the 24th Street corridor, located between Oak Street to the west, 16th Street to the south, and SR 204/Golden State Avenue to the north and east.
 The F-B LGA would not contribute to the division of this neighborhood because the alignment is located northeast of the neighborhood and would not bisect any portion of this neighborhood.
 The widening of 24th Street could also contribute to short-term impacts as a result of construction activities.
 Road detours and access restrictions could cause delays for residents and area users.
 The F-B LGA could cause similar impacts, and the projects' impact areas overlap particularly between Chester Avenue and SR 99 along the 24th Street corridor.
-The 24th Street widening project includes impact avoidance and mitigation measures, which include traffic control measures and noticing that would help the project avoid any delays or inconvenience impacts on residents and area users, as would the F-B LGA.
+The 24th Street widening project includes IAMMs which would include traffic control measures and noticing which would help the project avoid any delays or inconvenience impacts to residents and area users, as would the F-B LGA.
 Both projects include a commitment to communication and cooperation with local and regional agencies, which would help to develop traffic and delay avoidance plans that incorporate the needs of both projects, if construction periods overlap.